By default docker will put all the data including images under

-Then stop docker and copy all files per rsync preserving all attributes.
+Then stop docker daemon and copy all files per

 sudo service docker stop sudo mkdir /usr/local/docker sudo rsync -aXS /var/lib/docker/. /usr/local/docker/

 Now it was important to check that everything was copied right.
-I've did eye check, but
+I’ve done an eye check, but

 # <file> <system> <mount point> <type> <options> <dump> <pass> # ... /usr/local/docker /var/lib/docker none bind 0 0